Early Life and Education

-Azim Hashim Premji was born on July 24, 1945, in Bombay, India, into a Gujarati Ismaili Khoja Muslim family.
-His father was a successful businessman known as the “Rice King of Burma.”
-Premji began his education in Mumbai and later pursued electrical engineering at Stanford University.
-However, he had to cut short his studies after his father's unexpected death in 1966.
+Azim Hashim Premji was born on July 24, 1945, in Bombay, India.
+He comes from a Gujarati Ismaili Khoja Muslim family.
+His father was a businessman, and Premji inherited a strong business acumen.
+He pursued a Bachelor of Science in Electrical Engineering at Stanford University but returned to India to manage the family business after his father's death in 1966.

 Rise to Success